Spinning black holes in astrophysical environments

 where $a_0$ is a typical length scale associated with the halo, and $\mathcal{M}$ represents the mass of the halo $M_{\rm halo}$ to leading order in $\mathcal{M}/a_0$ in the static limit.
 The function $b\equiv b(r)$ is a complicated function of $r$ presented in the \hyperref[suppmaterial]{Supplemental Material}, and as explained there, it guarantees that the parameters $\mathcal{M}$ and $a_0$ have suitable physical meaning.
 Importantly, $b>0$, and thus $\varepsilon \geq 0$ for physically relevant choices of the parameters $\mathcal{M}$ and $a_0$.
-In the large $r$ limit, this profile for $\varepsilon$ agrees with the Hernquist profile.
+For large $r$, as well as in the absence of a black hole, this profile for the energy density agrees with the Hernquist profile.
+This energy density profile therefore models a dark matter halo co-existing with a black hole.